 Team Effort to Adjust and Heal

-Supporting a child recovering from a concussion requires a collaborative, team approach among school professionals, health care professionals, parents, and students.
+Supporting a child recovering from a concussion can benefit from a collaborative, team approach among school professionals, health care professionals, parents, and students.

-- Academic Team (teacher, counselor, school mental health, school nurse, administrator)
+Academic team (teacher, counselor, speech-language pathologist, school mental health, school nurse, administrator)

 Before a child can even consider returning to the field or to recreational activities, he must successfully adjust back into the social and academic demands of school.